tautomer/mcmc/README.rst

 Features
 --------

-Currently you can run the program under the root directory by 'python3 mcmc/mcmc.py'.
+Currently you can run the program from anywhere you like by typing 'python3 path_to_source_code_folder/mcmc.py'.
+Output files will saved to the folder where you run the command.
 There are four parameters for this program,

 k ---------- the number of nodes